kfirfitousi/arous-style/README.md

 </details>

+### Contact Form

+The contact form is using the `nodemailer` package to send a new mail for every submission.
+The mail is sent from the Gmail address mentioned in `NEXT_PUBLIC_EMAIL_ADDRESS`.
+The mail recipient, the subject and the body are configurable in [src/config/index.ts](src/config/index.ts).

 ### Modifying Product Filters

 The product filters are defined in [src/config/index.ts](src/config/index.ts).
-Add a new filter by adding an entry to the `FILTER_TAGS` object.
+Add a new filter by adding an entry to the `filterTags` object.
 The key should match the tag name in Contentful, the value is the label that will be displayed on the button.

 # Development